ABOUT

 What Makes This Different

-I've spent two decades exclusively with women in STEM.
-I understand the specific challenges of being the only woman in technical meetings, the politics of engineering cultures, and the double standards that punish competent women for displaying confidence.
+I understand the specific challenges of being the only woman in technical meetings, the politics of engineering cultures, and the double standards that too often punish competent women for displaying confidence.

-This is a 12-month partnership, not a quick fix.
-We meet monthly by video call.
+This is a 12-session partnership, not a quick fix.
+We most often meet monthly by video call.
 In our live conversations, my clients set their own goals and homework—conversations they want to have, relationships they want to improve, stakeholder maps they want to build.
-These emerge from our discussion as we explore what's actually holding them back.
-The accountability comes from their own insights, not my assignments.

 My Speaking

 I've been told "I never knew someone with a PhD could be so funny."
-My talks combine research credibility with practical, humorous insights.
-Topics include the competence paradox, resilience, inclusion, and authentic profile-raising—all designed to engage mixed-gender audiences and create real behavior change.
+My talks combine research credibility with practical, and often humorous insights.

 Why I Do This Work

-Women in technology with 10-20 years of experience leave at twice the rate of men.
-Not because they lack competence, but because workplaces fail to recognize and reward it.
 I help women get the recognition they've earned and help organizations retain the talent they can't afford to lose.